jassics/security-study-plan/common-skills-study-plan.md

 1. [Git Fundamentals for everyone on Udemy](https://www.udemy.com/course/git-basics-for-everyone/)
 2. [Version Control with Git by Atlassian on Coursera](https://www.coursera.org/learn/version-control-with-git)
 3. [Learn git and github by codecademy](https://www.codecademy.com/learn/learn-git)

+## Networking matters
+Once you are on track and now understands the heat, it's time to:
+1. Make some good LinkedIn contacts from the application security domain.
+2. Find a mentor or follow someone who shares blogs, tutorials, talks on these topics.
+3. Make connections through various security conference online/offline
+4. Publish some good appsec articles, may be basic concepts, but you must publish.
+Choose medium.com or something of your choice.
+5. Join webinars, conferences, newsletters.
+6. Help someone who is still a beginner or struggling to understand appsec concepts.
+You will even learn better while guiding/helping others.

+By the time you cover all these checklists, you will be already on a way to have a good start in a web security job role.
+All the best!